sokomishalov/skraper/README.md

 Also, there are some provider-specific kotlin extensions for implementations.
 You can find them out at the provider implementation package.

+### Usage from plain Java
+Kotlin coroutines is a [CPS](https://en.wikipedia.org/wiki/Continuation-passing_style) implementation (aka callbacks).
+Here is a quite good [java side example](https://stackoverflow.com/a/54033955/5843129) of how to call kotlin `suspend` functions from plain Java.

 ### Scrape user/community/channel/topic/trend posts
 To scrape the latest posts for specific user, channel or trend use skraper like that: